Borderlands Solidarity EconomyInitiative is working to advance alternative economic activities through supporting economic alternative

 Mountain View Market Co+op has been a staple of the Las Cruces community for 40 years.
 It is now owned by over 4,000 community members.
 The co-op offers natural, organic, and local food as well as artisan work hand-made by local cooperatives.
 For several years the co-op has been selling textiles from the weaver groups with which we work in Chiapas.

 Nopalito’s Galería is located at 326 S. Mesquite Street, on “Camino Real” a designated US National Historical Trail.
 Nopalito’s Galeria opened in May 2010 with the mission of “bringing art to the community and the community to art.”
 The house is traced back to the mid-1800s when it was occupied by numerous pioneer settlers of Las Cruces with traces of Piro-Manso-Tiwa native culture.
-Since 2015, Weaving for Justice has collaborated with several groups of Mexican women artisans to sell their work each summer through La Frontera, a fair trade store in the gallery.
-For the first time in 2016, we were open during November and December.
+From 2015-2017, Weaving for Justice collaborated with several groups of Mexican women artisans to sell their work each summer through La Frontera, a fair trade store in the gallery.
 We are grateful to the Gallegos family for donating this space for our store and to our border community for their outpouring of support. www.nopalitosgaleria.org